alexdebril/feed-io/README.md

 Don't forget to reset `feedTimezone` after fetching the result, or you'll end up with all feeds located in the same timezone.

-## Online documentation and API reference
+## Online documentation

-The whole documentation and API reference is available at https://feed-io.net/documentation.html
+The whole documentation is available at https://feed-io.net